clopca/cdk-vpclattice-alpha/API.md

 Optional port number for the listener.

-If not supplied, will default to 80 or 443, depending on the Protocol
+If not supplied, will default to 80 or 443, depending on the Protocol.

 ---